redhat-openstack/website/source/newsletter/2015-april.html.md

 # 2015 April

-March 2015 RDO Community Newsletter
+## March 2015 RDO Community Newsletter

+[Previous newsletters](Newsletter), Sign up to receive the newsletter [on the mailing list page](http://www.redhat.com/mailman/listinfo/rdo-newsletter).

 Thanks, as always, for being part of the RDO community!